decyne/rpg-prep/masks/wiki/Moss.md

 # Moss
-Ian

-# Character
 * **Real Name:** Autumn Ang
 * Transformed

+## Powers
+* Plant Affinity
+* Inhuman Might

+## Appearance
 * South Asian Woman
-* Powers
-  * Plant Affinity
 * Moss green skin
 * Bigger, thick proportions like a tree trunch
 * Hunched over, long arms like branches
 * Just grew into it
 * 6ft, but is just going to keep growing
-  * Inhuman Might
 * Blank eyes - white

+## Backstory
 * Used to be small, queit, normal
 * When puberty hit turned into a tree and powers manifested.
 Dormant gene
 * Normal parents
   * Doesn't feel like she's part of the family
 * Hides herself away by going into woods.
 But got real lonely with no-one to speak to

+## Relationships
 * Feels like the team is people like herself

-# Label Shifting
-* High Freak
-* Low Superior & Mundane

-# Relationships
 * [Sara Anderson](Sara Anderson) - Injured veteren
   * Legs blown off.
 Mechanical legs
   * Helping her understand her new powers